BeanieODM/beanie/docs/tutorial/state_management.md

 s.get_changes() == {}
 ```

-And similar methods can be used with the previous changes that have been saved in the database:
+And similar methods can be used with the previous changes that have been saved in the database if `state_management_save_previous` is set to `True`:

 ```python
 s = await Sample.find_one(Sample.name == "Test")